rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

-Depending on the outcome of this discussion, use cases such as shared-memory interprocess communication, which do involve external threads which the Rust implementation has no knowledge of, may or may not need to be volatile.
+Depending on the outcome of this discussion, use cases such as shared-memory interprocess communication, which do involve external threads which the Rust implementation has no knowledge of, may or may not require systematic use of volatile memory accesses.

-- If we go in the "maximal Rust performance" direction, then every access to shared memory must be marked volatile because the Rust compiler is allowed to optimize it out if it is not subsequently used by Rust code (or used by Rust code in a sufficiently restricted way).
+- If we go in the "maximal Rust performance" direction, then every access to shared memory must be marked volatile because the Rust compiler is allowed to optimize it out if it is not subsequently used by Rust code (or if it can transform the Rust code to eliminate that use).
 - If we go in the "maximal FFI ergonomics" direction, then volatile accesses are only needed when they are not coupled with atomics-based synchronization, as the mere presence of atomics acts as a trigger that disables the above